PhilLAL/waltz-docs/docs/user_guide.md

 * Number – a refresh/execute rate (milliseconds);
 * Refresh button – set a new value of  refresh rate;
-* Pause or Start button – to pause or strart refreshing/executing.
+* Pause or Start button – to pause or start refreshing/executing.

 #### 3.2.1 Attribute's control
 You can “Read”, “Plot”, “Plot.Hist” and “Write”.